 DDLS

 The DDLS is an initiative hosted by SciLifeLab: "Data-driven life science is a field of research that focuses on using data, computational methods and artificial intelligence to study biological systems and processes.
-Read more about the four strategic DDLS research areas, joint research projects, and Fellows" there.
+Read more about the four strategic DDLS research areas, joint research projects, and Fellows".

 The DDLS members are: